 Surgery is still considered the most effective skin cancer treatment.
 With limited access to surgeons and year-long waiting lists at public hospitals, patients depend on skilled general practitioners who can offer an immediate solution to their concerns.
-This program is ideal for acquiring and honing various surgical techniques in the management of more complex skin cancer cases.
+This three-part program is ideal for acquiring and honing various surgical techniques in the management of more complex skin cancer cases.
 This will allow you to minimise referrals and become a referral option for your peers.
 The Professional Certificate of Skin Cancer Surgery will extend your knowledge in performing large elliptical excisions, flaps and grafts.
-The Advanced Certificate and Professional Diploma courses will teach you how to remove skin cancers from anatomically complex and cosmetically sensitive areas.
+The Advanced Certificate and Professional Diploma courses will teach you how to manage skin cancers in anatomically complex and cosmetically sensitive areas.

 PROFESSIONAL CERTIFICATE OF SKIN CANCER SURGERY